 Public Holiday.
 Monday 28th, the day after Mid-Autumn Festival

 Public Holiday.
-Monday 14th as Chung Yeung Festival falls on Sunday.
-Also known as Autumn Remembrance, a day to respect and remember ancestors.
+Wednesday 21st, Chung Yeung Festival, also known as Autumn Remembrance, a day to respect and remember ancestors.

 Sorry, nothing official going on this month ....

 Public Holiday.
 Christmas and Boxing day fall on Thursday 25th and Friday 26th respectively, both days are gazetted public holidays, so book that long weekend early!!
 For children of all ages a visit to Statue Square in Central is always worth a look, every year they come up with a new theme.

 Public Holiday.
-New Year's Day is on Wednesday, so no extra time this year to sort out that hangover.
+New Year's Day is on Friday, so long weekend ahead.
+Plenty of time to sort out that extra special hangover.

 Public Holiday.
-Spring Festival, The gazetted public holiday dates for the year of the horse are from Friday 31st January until and including Monday 3rd February.
-Four days in total, Monday is in lieu of Sunday, the third day.
+Spring Festival, the gazetted public holiday dates for the year of the monkey are Monday 8th and Tuesday 9th, so a seroius long weekend.
 Remember to wish your Chinese friends "Kung Hei Fat Choi!"
 May be give your security staff "Hong Pau" or "Lai See" a lucky red envelope with a few dollars in it, new notes ideally.
 Traditionally these are given to single people.
 Check out the market in Victoria Park, Causeway Bay.